laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-This percept of continuity which was previously already framed in the Gestalt paradigm has developed into a quantitative framework.
+This percept of continuity was previously already framed in the **Gestalt** paradigm and was further developed into a quantitative framework.
 This seminal work by Field, Hayes and Hess in 1993 demonstrated that observers were better at detecting contours formed by aligned Gabor patches compared to randomly oriented ones.
 Like how a contour may preferentially emerge in a dense field of edges.
 {{< /speaker_note >}}

 ---